-It’s starting to feel like crypto is everywhere.
-And as a new investor, it feels even more daunting to enter this growing space.
+It’s starting to feel like cryptocurrency is everywhere.
+And as a new investor, it can feel daunting to enter this growing space.
 We understand.
 It’s tough not knowing which decision is the best.
 It may be even tougher to know which cryptos are best for you, how to invest in them, and how much to invest.

 Cryptocurrencies are a type of digital currency that relies on advanced cryptography techniques to secure transactions on a distributed ledger, known as a blockchain.
 This record of transactions is extremely difficult to hack and prevents double-spending.